NEONScience/NEON-Data-Skills/org/tutorialSeries/spatial-data-management-series.md

 # Series Goals / Objectives
 After completing this series, you will:

+* know where to find external data
+* understand the fundamentals of projection, coordinate reference system, and other spatial metadata to be able to work with spatial data
+* know the scientific background material to ask questions related to phenological data, including:
+	+ NDVI (Normalized Difference Vegetation Index)
+	+ PAR (Photosynthetically-active Radiation)

-## Things You’ll Need To Complete This Lesson
+## Things You’ll Need To Complete This Series

 ### Setup RStudio
 To complete the tutorial series you will need an updated version of `R` and,